OZEV eligible Solar compatible

 Cord Zero review

-The Cord Zero is a straightforward 7.4kW smart home EV charger available in tethered and untethered formats with 5m or 8m cable options.
-It offers reliable off-peak scheduling, Wi-Fi and 4G connectivity, and solid tariff integration at a competitive installed price.
+The Cord Zero is a straightforward 7.4kW smart home EV charger available in tethered and untethered formats with 5m, 8m or 12m cable options.
+It offers off-peak scheduling, Wi-Fi and 4G connectivity, and tariff integration at a competitive installed price.

 Cord Zero features